pchemguy/FFCVonWindows/README.md

 #### 1. `setup.py` / `pip` Errors

 This is an error from the build _frontend_ (pip or setuptools) before the compiler is even invoked.
 It often means the `setup.py` script itself has failed.
-The `ffcv` `setup.py` script fails this way if it can not find OpenCV, as its custom `pkgconfig_windows` function raises an exception.
+The `ffcv` `setup.py` script fails this way if it can not find its dependencies, as its custom `pkgconfig_windows` function raises an exception.

 **Solution:** This error is specific to the package.
 For `ffcv`, this error is bypassed because the scripts ( `libs.bat`, `opencv/activate.bat`) correctly set the `PATH` environment variables _before_ `pip` runs, which satisfies the `setup.py` script's checks.